neopoly/facebook_canvas/README.md

 Make your Rails application fit to run in a Facebook canvas.

 ## Why?

-All requests coming from Facebook to the canvas are `POST` requests.
+Web apps need to handle both `GET` and `POST` requests, but in Facebook canvas apps all requests coming from Facebook are `POST` requests. `FacebookCanvas` provides a way to differentiate between `GET` and `POST` anyway.
-So a way is needed to handle those request in the application.

-## How?

-First check wether the request was originally a `GET` request.
-For that we assume that Rails inserts a hidden parameter with UTF8 for all non `GET` requests.
-So if this parameter is missing, the request is a `GET` request and therefor the `REQUEST_METHOD` is set to `GET`.

-The second action which this enigne does, is to save the `SIGNED_REQUEST` in the `default_url_options` hash.
-So you have access about the user over the entire application.

 ## Installation

-### `Gemfile`
+Add this line to your application's Gemfile:

 ```ruby
 gem 'facebook_canvas'
 ```

 ## Configuration